dmbarbour/glas/docs/GlasNamespaces.md

             f:("Body", (f:("Adapters",
                 ((b:("", "Tag"), "Adapters"), "Body"))))

 This receives an environment of Adapters, selects Tag, then applies to Body.
 This generalizes to inspecting adapters and picking one, or selecting multiple adapters non-deterministically.
 All definitions, modules, and other components should be tagged.
 Tags should roughly indicate integration, e.g. types and assumptions.
-A viable set of tags:
+A useful set of tags:

 * "data" - embedded data
 * "prog" - abstract program
+* "case" - conditional AST, e.g. body of '%cond' or '%loop'
-* "call" - `Env -> Def` - take caller's environment, reapply adapter to result
+* "call" - `Env -> Def` - receive caller's environment, return another tagged definition
-* "module" - `Env -> Env` modules
+* "module" - `Env -> Env` basic modules

-We might further support Church-encoded lists for *Aggregation*, inheritance graphs for *Multiple Inheritance*, and other patterns.
-There is some risk of independent communities overloading a tag, resulting in conflicts.
-Resolution in that case is left to convention, communication, de facto standardization.
+* "app" - `Env -> Env` basic applications

+I'll eventually want tags to support *Aggregation* patterns via Church-encoded lists, *Multiple Inheritance* via linearization and deduplication of inheritance graphs, and other useful features.
+Tags make it easy to introduce and integrate new types as needed, subject to de facto standardization.

 ## Multiple Inheritance